Galaxies in X-ray Selected Clusters and Groups in Dark Energy Survey Data II: Hierarchical Bayesian Modeling of the Red-Sequence Galaxy Luminosity Function: Abstract

 \section{Abstract}

-Using $\sim 100$ X-ray selected clusters in the Dark Energy Survey Science Verification data, we constrain the luminosity function of cluster red sequence galaxies in the redshift range of $0.1<z<1.05$.
-We develop a hierarchical Bayesian method that simultaneously models redshift evolution and cluster mass dependence.
-The results from this method are tested by red sequence luminosity function parameters derived in cluster redshift or mass bins.
-We find a hint that the faint end slope of a Schechter function fit may evolve with redshift at a significance level of $\sim 1.9 \sigma$.
-Faint cluster red sequence galaxies possibly become more abundant at lower redshift, indicating a different formation time from the bright red sequence galaxies.
-Optical cluster cosmology analyses may wish to consider this effect when deriving mass proxies.
-We also constrain the amplitude of the luminosity function with the hierarchical Bayesian method, which strongly correlates with cluster mass and provides an improved estimate of cluster masses.
+Using $\sim 100$ X-ray selected clusters in the Dark Energy Survey Science Verification data, we constrain the luminosity function (LF) of cluster red sequence galaxies as a function of redshift.
+This is the first homogeneous optical/X-ray sample large enough to constrain the evolution of the luminosity function simultaneously in redshift ($0.1<z<1.05$) and cluster mass ($13.5 \le \rm{log_{10}}(M_{200crit}) \sim< 15.0$).
+We pay particular attention to completeness issues and the detection limit of the galaxy sample.
+We then apply a hierarchical Bayesian model to fit the cluster galaxy LFs via a Schecter function, including its characteristic break ($m^*$) to a faint end power-law slope ($\alpha$).
+Our method enables us to avoid known issues in similar analyses based on stacking or binning the clusters.
+We find weak and statistically insignificant ($\sim 1.9 \sigma$) evolution in the faint end slope $\alpha$ versus redshift.
+We also find no dependence in $\alpha$ or $m^*$ with the X-ray inferred cluster masses.
+However, the amplitude of the LF as a function of cluster mass is constrained to $\sim 20\%$ precision.
+As a by-product of our algorithm, we utilize the correlation between the LF and cluster mass to provide an improved estimate of the individual cluster masses as well as the scatter in true mass given the X-ray inferred masses.
 This technique can be applied to a larger sample of X-ray or optically selected clusters from the Dark Energy Survey, significantly improving the sensitivity of the analysis.